Lane routing

 Curl checks

-curl -I --resolve admin.f4ust.com:443:185.27.135.235 https://admin.f4ust.com
+curl -I --resolve admin.relay.example.com:443:185.27.135.235 https://admin.relay.example.com

-curl -I --resolve relay.f4ust.com:443:185.27.135.235 https://relay.f4ust.com
+curl -I --resolve site-staging.relay.example.com:443:185.27.135.235 https://site-staging.relay.example.com

 What gets recorded

-Preview URLs are part of the deploy history, not a front-end guess.
+Lane URLs are part of the deploy history, not a front-end guess.

 Deploy record

-Stores the preview URL for the specific deployment.
+Stores the preview_url for the specific deployment.

 App state